reichlab/zoltr/README.md

 API.

-## todo xx a nice readme like other R packages: Installation, Examples (in addition to vignettes), etc.
-REF: See more examples and details on the website or via vignette("translate", package = "googleLanguageR") - https://github.com/ropensci/googleLanguageR

 ## User notes
 To use the package, create a new connection to Zoltar using `new_connection()` and then pass that connection to the package's generic functions to access resources like _Projects_, _Models_, and _Forecasts_.
 See the example app for